icyphox/site/pages/blog/irc-for-dms.md

 This was the next obvious choice, but personal message buffers don't persist in ZNC and it's very annoying to have to do a `/query nerdypepper` (Weechat) or to search and message a user via Revolution IRC.
-The only unexplored option -- using a channel.
+The only unexplored option---using a channel.

 ## Setting up a channel for DMs